 4. Lack of Visibility

 Poor visibility of first-mile operations is a key challenge that ultimately impacts not just mid-mile but also last mile processes along with the end-customer’s experience.
-Inefficient tracking of movement of freight from a warehouse to a hub, poor handling, en route delays among others are key impact areas of poor visibility.
+Inefficient tracking of movement of freight from a warehouse to a hub, poor handling, en route delays among others is key impact areas of poor visibility.

 First-Mile Vs. Last-Mile Delivery